 For most of us, interacting with other people comes naturally.
-However, individuals with conditions such as High Functioning Autism, Asperger’s Syndrome, Verbal or Nonverbal Learning Disabilities, ADHD, Social Anxiety or those with no specific diagnosis but struggle with social interactions, often lack this innate ability to think through and succeed in everyday social situations.
+However, students with conditions such as High Functioning Autism, Verbal or Nonverbal Learning Disabilities, ADHD, or those with no specific diagnosis but struggle with social interactions, often lack this innate ability to think through and succeed in everyday social situations.
 For them, social thinking must be learned and practiced.

-PSLLC’s cutting-edge Social Thinking® groups bring together individuals of similar ages and abilities for weekly therapy sessions.
-They learn ways to more easily “fit in” and establish and maintain friendships.
+PSLLC’s cutting-edge Social Communication Groups bring together students of similar ages and abilities for weekly therapy sessions.
+Students learn ways to engage in conversation, improve perspective taking, and establish and maintain friendships.

-Based on the work of world-renowned expert Michelle Garcia Winner, we teach social emotional skills ranging from perspective taking, which is understanding that others have “thoughts” separate from our own, to interpreting and responding to the nuances of verbal and non-verbal communication.
-We employ social emotional learning activities that help your child make friends easier.
-By developing emotional intelligence, kids with high functioning autism, asperher’s syndrome and kids with ADHD are better equipped to learn the social skills that come easily to others their own age.
-Learn more about Social Thinking® at Michelle Garcia Winner's website.
+Based on the Social Thinking® model developed by world-renowned expert Michelle Garcia Winner, we teach social communication skills ranging from perspective taking, which is understanding that others have “thoughts” separate from our own, to interpreting and responding to the nuances of verbal and non-verbal communication.

 - Has trouble making friends, keeps to him/herself

 - Has trouble figuring out others’ intentions

 - Can not “read” body language, facial expressions, context, etc.

 - Is having difficulty working in a group